noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

   - Interface endpoints and Gateway Load Balancer endpoints: check the privatelink docs
     - per hour the VPC endpoint remains provisioned in each Availability Zone and for each gigabyte processed through the VPC endpoint
   - gateway endpoints: free biotch!
-- vpns
-  - site-to-site vpn
-    - connection per hour (varies by Region)
-    - Data transfer out charges
-    - accelerated site-to-site has additional costs
-  - client vpn
-    - charged for the number of active client connections per hour and the number of subnets associated to Client VPN per hour.

 ## basics